jtleathers/google-fonts-converter/README.md

 # Convert Google Fonts URL to use Variable Font Files
 This converter takes a normal Google Fonts URL and converts it into a Google Fonts URL that will return variable font files instead.
 See the HTML file for more information.

+**Note: This is not necessary anymore as Google Fonts have finally updated the interface to serve correct URLs for variable fonts.**

 ## Chat GPT Experiment
 This was mostly an experiment to see how well ChatGPT could do to create the JavaScript functionality of this converter.